saurav19apr/Yelp-Dataset-Analysis/README.md

 ## Azure
 Azure is Microsoft's cloud computing platform.
 It provides a wide range of services including:

-1)Computing power for running applications
+1)Computing power for running applications.

-2)Storage and databases
+2)Storage and databases.

-3)Networking capabilities
+3)Networking capabilities.

-4)Artificial intelligence and machine learning tools 5)Internet of Things (IoT) services
+4)Artificial intelligence and machine learning tools.

+5)Internet of Things (IoT) services.

-6)DevOps and development tools
+6)DevOps and development tools.

 Azure allows businesses to build, run, and manage applications across multiple clouds and on-premises without having to maintain physical hardware.
 It's designed to be flexible, scalable, and cost-effective, supporting various programming languages and frameworks.